 Women are more likely to get UTIs than men.
 That's because women have a shorter urethra (the tube that carries urine out of the bladder) that's closer to the rectum.
 This allows bacteria easier access to a woman's urinary tract.
 After urinating, wiping from the back to the front pushes bacteria from the rectal area towards the urethra, which can lead to a UTI.

 Sexual intercourse increases the risk for UTIs because bacteria are spread upward into the bladder.
 Using diaphragms and spermicides can also increase the risk for UTIs because the normal bacteria around the urethra may be changed, making infection more likely.
 Women who are pregnant or have diabetes have been reported to have higher rates of UTIs when compared to women who are not pregnant and do not have diabetes.

 In addition to bladder infections, men may get infections of the prostate (prostatitis).
 In fact, bacteria from the prostate can lead to recurrent UTIs in men.
 For infants and children, UTIs can be associated with particularly narrow urinary tracts, or with a condition where the urine is pushed back up into the kidneys.

 In seniors, UTIs are often due to problems with incomplete bladder emptying or bowel incontinence.
-Conditions that prevent complete emptying of the bladder include urinary tract blockages, kidney stones, neurologic diseases (such as stroke or spinal cord injury), certain medications, and having an inserted catheter – as in the case of hospitalized patients.
+Conditions that prevent complete emptying of the bladder include urinary tract blockages (especially enlargement of the prostate in men), kidney stones, neurologic diseases (such as stroke or spinal cord injury), certain medications, and having an inserted catheter ( in the case of hospitalized patients).

 On very rare occasions, UTIs can be caused by bacteria that have spread from infections elsewhere in the body.